PravicaInc/S3.MONEY/docs/versioned_docs/version-0.1/developer-documentation/api-key.md

 --header 'api-key: <YOUR_API_KEY_HERE>'
 ```

-For a comprehensive list of available API endpoints and detailed documentation, please refer to our [Swagger page](http://localhost:3000/api).
+For a comprehensive list of available API endpoints and detailed documentation, please refer to our [Exposed APIs](/api).